 Access to the project site is by the paved four lane Mexican Highway 54 and Route 62, a secondary paved highway that passes through San Tiburcio.
 This is approximately 260 km southwest of Monterrey and 190 km northeast of Zacatecas.
-A private road provides access to the mine property approximately 250 m northeast of the intersection between highway 54 and 62.
-This road provides access to the camps, offices, mine, process plant, and other project facilities.
-Approximately 24 km of dirt and gravel roads provide site access.
 Mine production haulage roads include multiple branches off the main haul road from the pit, including access to the mine truck shop, waste rock dump, and low-grade stockpile.
 Approximately 2.6 km of haul roads exist from the top of the pit ramp to all associated haul truck destinations.
 Access to the project is limited to one main gate to access process and camp areas, ensuring only authorized employees, contractors, and visitors are allowed onto the property or inside the critical facilities.
 The entrance is staffed 24 hours a day, 7 days a week for identification control, random checks, drug and alcohol monitoring, and vehicle check-in/out.
-A security contractor is being used for general site security and protection of mine assets.

 The project infrastructure includes a one-km by 30 m air strip to allow for small passenger planes to land and take off at the project site.
 The air strip does not include any infrastructure or provisions for fueling or maintenance of planes or other aircraft.
-The air strip is located approximately 700 m south of the event pond.